 Note: Solvents and hot plastic films can be health and fire hazards.
 Work in a well ventilated area.

-Wear safety glasses (goggles [linked by editor to product info at Amazon]) and chemical rubber gloves [linked by editor to product info at Amazon].
+Wear safety glasses (goggles [linked by editor to product info at Amazon]) and Protective Gloves [linked by editor to product info at Amazon].
 Avoid open flames and heat sources.
 Keep solvent containers closed and stored properly.
 Contact your local authorities for guidance in the disposal of all waste materials and chemicals.

 Reactive Metals Studio, Inc. and the author take no responsibility for the use or suitability of this process in any form.
 No warranties are expressed or implied.